-Coding is commonly perceived as a male-dominated industry, however, we’re noticing a positive trend in our coding bootcamps: A full ⅓ of our attendants are women, and we hope to reach 50% in future classes.
-Our tutors, mentors and teacher’s assistants are women, as is our student care manager.
-All of them have helped women who’d like to code, whether it’s been fielding questions at open evenings, throughout our courses or personally answering general queries.
+Coding is commonly perceived as a male-dominated industry, however, we’re noticing a very positive trend in our coding bootcamps and our coding challenges: 40% of our attendants are women, and we hope to reach 50% in future classes.
+Our tutors, mentors and teaching assistants are women, as is our student care manager.
+All of them have helped women who’d like to code at different stages; from answering questions at open evenings, to guiding students through our bootcamp challenges.

-We believe that when an industry doesn’t encourage diversity, it’s missing out.
-In the case of women, that can mean a full 50% of a population with untapped potential.
+We believe that when an industry doesn’t encourage gender diversity, it’s a big mistake.
+In the case of women, that can translate as a full 50% of a population with untapped potential.
 It’s no surprise that women have countless creative ideas, different perspectives and original insights that, unfortunately, in some cases are being overlooked.
 It’s true that women are still underrepresented in coding, but, the coding scene is getting better.

-Here are a few encouraging recent developments for women in coding…
+Let’s take a look at some encouraging developments for women in coding.

 Girls Who Code has already trained thousands of women across the United States, and hopes to add 60,000 new female coders to that number.
-Uber will also provide voluntary work from its staff (male and female) to assist with the training.
+Uber will also provide extra voluntary staff (male and female) to assist with the training.

 “I’ve said it quite a bit, but I believe in representation and that it matters,” Girls Who Code Founder and CEO Reshma Saujani told Techcrunch.
 “And there’s no better time than right now to talk about women in tech and women in these very specific ladders.
 We obviously want more leadership and want more women in tech, so we need to make sure the pipeline is strong.”

 Author of Coding Book for Girls gets Disney Endorsement